 You need to make sure the plant is healthy and well established because the process will leave the pieces in a weakened state.
 Fall is the best time to attempt dividing hellebore plants.
 A new Lenten rose transplant from dividing needs to be monitored carefully and given some extra attention until the root mass adjusts.

 Transplanting a Hellebore

 The best time for division is when you are already transplanting a hellebore.
 These plants are fussy about being moved and it is best to do it only when necessary.
-Dig up the whole plant, wash off the soil and use a clean, sterile, sharp knife to cut the root mass into 2 or 3 sections.
+Dig up the whole plant, wash off the soil, and use a clean, sterile, sharp knife to cut the root mass into two or three sections.